thisissandipp/thisissandipp/README.md

 ### Hello I am Sandip Pramanik, a passionate app developer in making from India 👋

-- 🔭 I’m currently studying Bachelor of Technology (B.Tech) on Electrical Engineering at [NIT Durgapur](https://nitdgp.ac.in/).
+- 🔭 I’m currently doing Bachelor of Technology (B.Tech) in Electrical Engineering at [NIT Durgapur](https://nitdgp.ac.in/).
 - 🌱 I’m currently learning [Flutter](https://flutter.dev/).
 - 👯 I’m looking to collaborate on [Instagram](https://www.instagram.com/_sandip_pramanik/).
 - 🤔 I’m looking for help with the ideas of backend development.